 - See Paths in File Systems for more information.

 - Export Options

-- A set of parameters that specify the level of access granted to NFS clients when they connect to a mount target.
-Options are applied to a specific client IP address or CIDR block range.
+- NFS export options are a set of parameters within the export that specify the level of access granted to NFS clients when they connect to a mount target.
+An NFS export options entry within an export defines access for a single IP address or CIDR block range.
 For more information, see Working with NFS Export Options.

 - Virtual Cloud Network (VCN)

 - A private network that you set up in the Oracle data centers, with firewall rules and specific types of communication gateways that you can choose to use.
 A VCN covers a single, contiguous IPv4 CIDR block of your choice.
 For more information about VCNs, see VCNs and Subnets in the Oracle Cloud Infrastructure Networking documentation.